Finsler manifolds with Positive Weighted Flag Curvature: Introduction

-We shall define a weighted flag curvature $K^{\alpha}$ by modifying the flag curvature with the $T$-curvature by (\ref{WRiem}).
-We prove the following \begin{thm} Let $(M, F)$ be posivitively complete open proper Finsler manifold.
-Assume that $K^{\alpha} >0$ for some $\alpha > 0$, then $M$ is diffeomorphic to $R^n$. \end{thm}

-The weighted flag curvature condition $K^{\alpha}>0$ is reduced to the sectional curvature condition $K >0$ when the Finsler metric is Riemannian.
+We define a weighted flag curvature $K^{\alpha}$ by modifying the flag curvature using the $T$-curvature in (\ref{WRiem}).
+We prove the following \begin{thm} Let $(M, F)$ be forward complete open Finsler manifold.
+Assume that $K^{\alpha} >0$ for some $\alpha > 0$, then $M$ is diffeomorphic to $R^n$. \end{thm} The weighted flag curvature condition $K^{\alpha}>0$ reduces to the sectional curvature condition $K >0$ when the Finsler metric is Riemannian.
 Thus Theorem \ref{GM} generalizes the Gromoll-Meyer theorem.

 With the techniques developed in the proof of this Gromoll-Meyer-type theorem, we are also able to establish a rigidity result for compact Finsler manifolds with boundary, which partially extends Wu's\cite{WuH} and Sha's\cite{Sha} results on compact $p$-convex Riemannian manifolds. \begin{thm} Let $(M, \partial M,F)$ be a compact Finsler manifold with strictly convex boundary $\partial M$.
 Assume that $K^\alpha \ge 0$ for some $\alpha > 0$, then $M$ is diffeomorphic to a closed Euclidean ball. \end{thm}

 This notion of weighted flag curvature might have other applications.
 For example, it is easy to prove a Myer-type theorem with $K^\alpha \ge K_0 > 0$; Controlled weighted flag curvature also leads to a Hessian estimate of some modified distance function.
 Thus the weighted flag curvature deserves further study, and we expect that a full understanding of this quantity will lead to vast advancement in global Finsler geometry.